-6 Concluding Remarks and Discussion
+5 Concluding Remarks and Discussion

-The paper characterizes optimal relational incentives in a novel model of partnership, with persistence and imperfect state monitoring.
+The paper characterizes optimal relational incentives in a model of partnerships, with persistent effects of partner's efforts and imperfect state monitoring.
 The main economic result is the benefit of poorer monitoring, specific to relational incentives, which allows rewards and punishments to be delivered in a longer window of time.
 This insight is consistent with the predominance of well-established partnerships in industries with opaque product.
 It also opens up the analysis of relational incentives in a continuous-time setting.
-The main methodological contribution is a method to characterize optimal relational incentives that extends stochastic control, in a setting with persistence and imperfect state monitoring.
+Persistence and imperfect state monitoring are important for applications, yet are known to lead to intractable solutions.
+We develop a method to characterize optimal relational incentives that extends stochastic control, to game-theoretical settings with persistence and imperfect state monitoring.